East Bidwell Street Complete Streets Corridor Plan

 The East Bidwell Street Complete Streets Corridor Plan will improve the overall street network to be better and safer for drivers, transit users, pedestrians, and bicyclists - making our City a better place to live.

-The project is anticipated to be completed by the Spring of 2014.
+The project is anticipated to be completed by early 2015.

 How to Get Involved:

-A planning study necessitates community understanding and engagement to garner a sucessful result.
-The East Bidwell Project includes a robust community engagement program with public workships, focus groups, and an electronic/online engagement components.
+A planning study necessitates community understanding and engagement to garner a successful result.
+The East Bidwell Project includes a robust community engagement program with public workshops, focus groups, and an electronic/online engagement components.

-To stay informed, receive project updates, or provide comments, please call Scott Johnson, Planning Manager, at 916-355-7223 or email email@example.com.
+To stay informed, receive project updates, or provide comments, please contact Mark Rackovan, Transportation Section Manager, (916) 351-3370 or email@example.com.